 “Network for Regulatory Sandboxes”

-The goal of establishing a “Network for Regulatory Sandboxes” is to facilitate the exchange of information and networking between stakeholders and to disseminate information on legal possibilities, future competitions in this field and examples from practice from Germany and abroad.
+The “Network for Regulatory Sandboxes” is to facilitate the exchange of information and networking between stakeholders and to disseminate information on legal possibilities, future competitions in this field and examples from practice from Germany and abroad.
 The network can also serve to bring together project partners, for example a start-up with an innovative idea with stakeholders who are keen to experiment.
-Furthermore, an interministerial working group will be set up to strengthen networking between the federal ministries.
+The network’s first meeting was held on 28 August at the Federal Ministry for Economic Affairs and Energy.
+Furthermore, the existing interministerial working group strengthens networking between the federal ministries.

 3. Testing regulatory sandboxes in practice

 We want to link the testing of innovation and regulation more closely to actual practice and lead the way with positive examples.
 All this is to show that regulatory sandboxes can make a valuable contribution to innovation in Germany.
 The aim of regulatory sandboxes competitions is to make outstanding ideas and projects visible and to support them.
 The BMWi launched the first competition on 2 December 2019, for which companies, public administrations and research institutions could apply.
 On 26 May 2020, the "Regulatory Sandboxes Innovation Prize" was awarded to nine projects at an online event.